 What is Probate?

 Probate is the legal process of transferring ownership of property from a deceased person to their heirs, paying debts and taxes, and resolving any disputes.
+This leaves many wondering if a house can be sold during probate and how to sell houses in probate.

 If you live in Maryland and are inheriting a house, you will likely need to go through the probate process.
-The process of probate can be complicated and time-consuming, but it is important to understand what is involved so that you can be prepared.
+The process of probate can be complicated and time-consuming, but it is important to understand what is involved in probate so that you can be prepared.

 What Real Estate Assets are Subject to Probate in Maryland?